DATA PRIVACY COMMITTEE and PRIVACY FOCAL PERSON

 The University of the Philippines has designated Privacy Focal Persons for each major academic unit.
 For the UP Asian Center, the Privacy Focal Person is Mr. Janus Nolasco, University Researcher I, Privacy Focal Person.
 The UP Asian Center also has a Committee on Data Privacy, whose members include:

-• Maria Cecilia T. Medina, PhD, Assistant Professor (Chair)
+• Maria Cecilia T. Medina, PhD, Associate Professor (Chair)

 • Janus Nolasco, University Researcher I

 • Alessandra Gumba, Librarian